NCAR/wrf_hydro_py/doc/what-and-why.rst

 purposes.
 Python is a good choice for this secondary API language for a vareity of reasons (widely adopted, multi-platform, great packages for scientific analysis, etc ...).
 Python therefore provides a mechanism for developing a better (for many purposes) model interface that is afforded by the underlying model.
-The model API as developed in python may begin to make its way back to the underlying FORTRAN code with time.
 For this reason, a few conceptualizations in wrfhydropy are formalized differently than in FORTRAN.
 These are summarized in `Key concepts`_.
+The model API as developed in python may begin to make its way back to the underlying FORTRAN code with time.

 wrfhydropy was initally developed to handle the WRF-Hydro model testing (`wrf_hydro_nwm_public/tests <https://github.com/NCAR/wrf_hydro_nwm_public/tree/master/tests>`_) and, in particularly, the need to be able to easily swap domains while holding model options constant.
 Another early application was the construction and execuation of ensembles and ensemble forecasts.
+The examples_ included in this documentation will grow to show other applications of the package.

 Limitations of wrfhydropy